buraksezer/olric/README.md

 ## Planned Features

+* On-disk persistence mode to work beyond RAM,
 * Anti-entropy system to repair inconsistencies in DMaps,
 * Publish/Subscribe for messaging,
-* Eviction listeners by using Pub/Sub,
+* Eviction listeners by using Publish/Subscribe,
-* Memcached interface,
+* Memcache interface,
-* Python client.
+* Client implementations for different languages: Java, Python and JavaScript,

-We may implement different data structures such as list, queue or bitmap in Olric.
-It's highly depends on attention of the Golang community.
+* REST API.

 ## Installing